Day Three: Living the Aulani Life

 Tour #2: Jurassic Jungle Expedition

 Our next excursion was the Jurassic Jungle Expedition.
 The vehicle for this tour is a large pickup truck with canopy type seating in the back.
 This ride got super bumpy at times, especially on the way back down the mountain.
 We started off by seeing a few areas designed to show Hawaiian culture from a long time ago.
-It was cool to hear that Kualoa Ranch does a lot of cultural and educational programs for kids on the island too.
+It was cool to hear that Kualoa Ranch uses these areas for lot of cultural and educational programs for kids on the island too.

 A Ranch Buffet Lunch